manish-chet/Data-Engineering-Works/docs/projects/README.md

 # List of Projects

-Hi, you will find list of projects which I had worked on so far:

 - Credit Card Transactional Analysis For Fraud Risk
 - Crypto Data Analysis Near Realtime Data Pipeline
 - Airline Data Ingestion Incrementally